French beginners: an introduction

 When I've finished, what course can I do next?

-French 1: module 2.
+French 1: module 2 starting next term.
 Please enrol as soon as possible as places cannot be guaranteed.
+Ask your tutor for advice if you are unsure of what to do next.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.